Alexco Resource (AXU) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Alexco Resource (NYSEAMERICAN:AXU) (TSE:AXR) from a sell rating to a hold rating in a report issued on Tuesday morning.
+Zacks Investment Research upgraded shares of Alexco Resource (NYSEAMERICAN:AXU) (TSE:AXR) from a sell rating to a hold rating in a research report released on Monday.

 According to Zacks, “Alexco Resource Corp. is a precious metals exploration company with a silver focus and a growing environmental services business.
 The Company conducts mineral exploration in Canada, primarily in Yukon, and performs reclamation and remediation services at mine sites using its rights to certain patents and the expertise acquired by its officers. “